Chapter R5: Trade disputes

 R5050 Separate branch of work

 A separate branch of work means more than just different work.
-In a large business
+In a large businessthe work is usually organized as a series of operations performed by specialists.

 Each operation is normally undertaken in different parts of the premises.